AmritPatel/buildtoolWiki/Parameter-Details.md

 ## Build Platforms

 Build platforms are used to specify targeted hardware configurations.
-Distributions can optionally be specified to also allow an additional layer of granularity in your builds such as distinguishing between different release storefronts (Steam, itch.io, direct download, etc.).
+Distributions can optionally be specified to provide an additional layer of granularity in your builds such as distinguishing between different release storefronts (Steam, itch.io, direct download, etc.).

 **Add Platform** - Adds the selected platform to your set of targeted platforms.